-Gisela Pulido is a young woman who, at 21, has a better head than many who are 40.
-She is clear that you have to fight for what you want, that you have to make the maximum effort every day and that you should never throw in the towel, even though sometimes you feel like it.
+Gisela Pulido is a young woman who, at 21, has her head screwed on tighter than many 40-year-olds.
+She knows you must fight for what you want, give your all every day, and never throw in the towel—even when you feel like it.

 Gisela Pulido doing training